-I came up with this exercise in 2008 when I was working through the 1979 edition of Kit Laybourne’s The Animation Book and wanted to experiment with cameraless drawn-on- and scratch-on-film animation but had no analog film and no access to a projector.
+I came up with this exercise when I was working through the 1979 edition of Kit Laybourne’s The Animation Book and wanted to experiment with cameraless drawn-on- and scratch-on-film animation but had no analog film and no access to a projector.
 The result?
 A cheap and easy approach to teaching cameraless direct animation for the post-celluloid era.

 - Inkjet or laserjet printer

 - Pencils, pens, markers, crayons, or other drawing tools

 - Imaging software (e.g. Photoshop or a free, open-source alternative, like the GNU Image Manipulation Program)